jadraque94/EPHEMERE_DL_TREE/README.md

-Thus, fucntion SS_yolo.py and SS_yolo_function.py allow to train the semi-supervised model with YOLOv8.
+Thus, the function SS_yolo.py and SS_yolo_function.py allow to train the semi-supervised model with YOLOv8.

 ## Output